 D. An institution’s performance category, based on the institution’s performance score, will determine the level of funding for the institution.

-E. The data used to evaluate the institutional performance on measures used to assess indicatorswill come from the Commission on Higher Education Management Information System (CHEMIS) and other data received by the Commission on Higher Education.
+E. The data used to evaluate the institutional performance will come from the Commission on Higher Education Management Information System (CHEMIS) and other data received by the Commission on Higher Education.
 All data utilized, regardless of source, will be subject to approval and audit by the Commission on Higher Education.

-F. The Commission on Higher Education will ensure that funds are set aside For which institutions may apply to improve their performance.
+F. The Commission on Higher Education will ensure that funds are set aside for which eligible institutions may apply to improve their performance.
 Criteria for eligibility will be determined by the Commission on Higher Education.

 Section 62-750.
 Process for Review for Reduction, Expansion, Consolidation or Closure

-A. The Commission on Higher Education will identify institutions annually reduction, expansion, consolidation or closure by reviewing institutions that are unable to achieve standards, as defined by the performance score.
+A. The Commission on Higher Education will identify institutions for possible reduction, expansion, consolidation or closure by reviewing institutions that are unable to achieve standards, as defined by the performance score.
 Institutions scoring in a performance category indicating standards have not been achieved for two consecutive years will be identified for possible reduction, expansion, consolidation or closure.

-(

-B..
-Notification of eligibility will be forwarded to the institution’s respectiveOnceidentified for possible reduction, expansion, consolidation or closure Board of Trustees, local boards and/or the State Board for Comprehensive and Technical Education, if applicable.
+B. Once an institution is identified for possible reduction, expansion, consolidation or closure, the Commission on Higher Education will notify the institution’s Board of Trustees, local boards and/or the State Board for Comprehensive and Technical Education, as applicable.

-C. The notified institution will have an opportunity at a meeting of the Commission on Higher Education to appeal itsit’ inclusion in the review process.
+C. The notified institution will have an opportunity at a meeting of the Commission on Higher Education to appeal its inclusion in the review process.

 D. Following the opportunity for appeal, the Commission on Higher Education will either withdraw the recommendation or proceed with a formal review from which a decision may be made leading to reduction, expansion, consolidation or closure of the institution.

-E. The formal review will include a meeting between the Commission on Higher Education and representatives of the institution at which t will identify its expectations for performance improvement.
+E. The formal review will include a meeting between the Commission on Higher Education and representatives of the institution at which the Commission on Higher Education will identify its expectations for performance improvement.

-F. Within thirty days of this meeting, the institution will submit for approval a Performance Improvement Plan to the Commission on Higher Education that addresses the expectations outlined.
+F. Within ninety days of this meeting, the institution will submit for approval a Performance Improvement Plan to the Commission on Higher Education that addresses the expectations outlined.